adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 Each annotation processor either has to implement the `Processor` interface or inherit from `AbstractProcessor`.
 The initialization of the annotation processor happens in the `init`-method, where we can get references to important classes.
-Most most important ones are:
+The most important ones are:

 * `Messager` for logging errors
 * `Filer` for writing new classes
 * `Elements` to work with `Element` classes (more information later)
 * `Types` to work with `TypeMirror` (more information later)

-One of the first steps when writing your own annotation processor should be overriding `getSupportedAnnotationTypes` which signal in which annotation you processor is interested.
+One of the first steps when writing your own annotation processor should be overriding `getSupportedAnnotationTypes` which signal in which annotation you processor is interested in.
-In our case, this is `@MissingFeature` and `@MissingFeatures`.
+In our case, these are `@MissingFeature` and `@MissingFeatures`.

 ```java
 @AutoService(Processor.class)